JonPSmith/EfSchemaCompare/Readme.md

 # NOTE: This project is NOT for general release

 1. It has a few limitations. see [Current Limitations](#Current-limitations) section.
-2. It needs some more examples to show people how it works, especially if distributed as a NuGet package.
+2. It needs some more examples to show people how it works, especially if it is only distributed as a NuGet package.
 3. It is not a public domain project!
 I am reserving the licence on the code for now.